-In December 2014, UBS entered into an arrangement with Elantis Premium Funding Ltd to fund the Group's 2015 insurance premium.
-The total amount financed was A\$498,890 at inception which in September 2015 was fully repaid.
-Interest was charged at a fixed rate of 2.84% per annum.
 In December 2015, UBS entered into an arrangement with Elantis Premium Funding Ltd to fund the Group's 2016 insurance premium.
-The total amount financed was A\$360,510 at inception and the short-term borrowing will be fully repaid in September 2016.
+The total amount financed was A\$360,510 at inception and the short-term borrowing was fully repaid in September 2016.
 Interest was charged at a fixed rate of 2.60% per annum.
-The short-term borrowing is secured by the insurance premium refund
+In December 2016, UBS entered into an arrangement with Elantis Premium Funding Ltd to fund the Group's 2017 insurance premium.
+The total amount financed was A\$369,630 at inception and the short-term borrowing will be fully repaid in September 2017.
+Interest is charged at a fixed rate of 2.60% per annum.
+The short-term borrowing is secured by the insurance premium refund.

-(17) Warrants
+(16) Warrants